Walkin’ Wheels SMALL Front Wheel Attachment

 The reviews we have seen of the experimental sit-down spring-loaded style have not been positive.
 Although we have done a great deal of research, we have not found a safe way for a chair to collapse on a dog.

 Can pets use their Walkin’ Wheels inside the house?

 Yes.
 The Walkin’ Wheels is designed to be used both indoors and outside.
 If a paralyzed pet needs an indoor mobility solution that can be worn for extended periods of time, we recommend the Walkin’ Scooter.

 Can dogs lie down in the wheelchair?

-For breeds like Dachshunds or Corgis, it is okay for them to take a rest up against a pillow or bed, because their legs are so short.
+For many pets using a MINI, it is okay for them to take a rest up against a pillow or bed, because their legs are so short.
 Otherwise, it is not recommended, due to back or disc issues that could worsen by laying down in the wheelchair.

 Can pets use his/her rear legs in the wheelchair?